deviantony/docker-elk/README.md

     - LS_HEAP_SIZE=2048m
 ```

+## How can I add Logstash plugins? ##

+To add plugins to logstash you have to:

+1. Add a RUN statement to the `logstash/Dockerfile` (ex. `RUN logstash-plugin install logstash-filter-json`)
+2. Add the associated plugin code configuration to the `logstash/config/logstash.conf` file

 ## How can I enable a remote JMX connection to Logstash?

 As for the Java heap memory, another environment variable allows to specify JAVA_OPTS used by Logstash.
 You'll need to specify the appropriate options to enable JMX and map the JMX port on the docker host.